segmentio/segment-docs/src/connections/destinations/catalog/actions-segment-profiles/index.md

 ### Create a Profile space

 To use this destination, you must have an active Segment Profile space.
-If you have not yet created a Segment Profile space, please follow the steps on the [Profiles Onboarding Guide](/docs/profiles/quickstart/).
+If you have not yet created a Segment Profile space, please follow the steps in the [Profiles Onboarding Guide](/docs/profiles/quickstart/).

 ### Create a Public API token